Robert Hope Moncrieff: Writing

 Moncrieff not only travelled the whole of Great Britain, but he also travelled internationally.
 He wrote: It has been by lot to be a good deal about the world from an early age.
 After a boyish visit to Paris, my travels began with a cruise in the Mediterranean and a stay in Italy, still heaving from Garibaldi's exploits.
 Moncrieff travelled, and visited four continents.
 He even tried his hand at farming in Canada, but soon abandoned it.
 All of his travels contributed not only to the background for his books, but also supported his books on geography and history.
 Moncrieff suffered from short-sightedness and this led him to favour occupations such as walking and riding.
 And these leisurely pursuits allowed him to make observations that he made use of when writing on topographical topics.

 His study of the geography of the world, The world of to-day : a survey of the lands and peoples of the globe as seen in travel and commerce (1905) took him five years, and was updated every two years or so.
-Moncrieff wrote ever word of the six volumes, bar a single page.
+Moncrieff wrote every word of the six volumes, bar a single page.

 Moncrieff was a member of first the Savile and later of the Athenaeum.
 He was of a kindly nature and always ready to do good to others, but in a discreet way.
 He wrote that his work seldom brought him into contact with fellow authors, and that still less had he cultivated what is called smart society.
 His view of the world's affairs was mainly that of a looker-on.
 He wrote: I have lived my life in my own way, and that his writing was the sum of his accomplishments.

 Death

-Moncrieff died at Eltham, London, England on 10 August 1927.
+Moncrieff died at Eltham, London, England, on 10 August 1927.
 He was living at 16a Addison Gardens in Kensington, London at the time.
 He left an estate valued at £11,482 14s 6d.
-His step-brother George survived him by 20 years.
+His half-brother George survived him by 20 years.